cibucristi/cibucristi/README.md

 # Hello there 👋
 My name is **[Cristian](https://en.wikipedia.org/wiki/Christian_name)**, and I'm a self-taught full stack developer passionate about creating engaging and user-friendly applications.
-Currently, I'm honing my skills in Angular and backend development, constantly pushing the boundaries of what I can achieve on the frontend and backend.
+Constantly pushing the boundaries of what I can achieve with the knowledge I have.

 <p align="center">
    <a href="https://discord.com/users/773576280150900749" target="_blank" rel="nofollow">